anil-writes/Web-Hosting-Guides/README.md

 ## Frequently Asked Questions (FAQs)

 ### What is the best Hostinger coupon code for 2026?
-Discounts near **85% off** on shared and WordPress hosting are the best verified deals.
+The best Hostinger coupon codes for 2026 typically offer up to 85% off on Hosting plans, especially on long-term subscriptions.
+To secure this discount, it’s best to click the verified direct discount link or the “Claim Now” button, which applies the offer automatically.

 ### Are Hostinger coupon codes legit?
-Yes.
-Official Hostinger pages and trusted partners provide real, working discounts.
+Yes, Hostinger coupon codes are 100% legitimate when accessed through official Hostinger pages or trusted partner links.
+To avoid expired or fake codes, always use the verified discount link or “Claim Now” button provided on the page.

 ### How do I get a valid promo code?
-Use verified links or claim buttons — most discounts auto-apply.
+The easiest and safest way is to use a verified claim link.
+Most Hostinger discounts auto-apply at checkout, so you don’t need to manually enter a code—just click the “Claim Now” button to activate the offer.

 ### How do I use a Hostinger coupon code?
-Select your plan through the offer link and the discounted price appears automatically.
+Simply select your preferred hosting plan through the verified offer link or “Claim Now” button.
+The discounted price will appear automatically during checkout, allowing you to confirm the savings before completing your purchase.